Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 PVA-based

 Both glue options are made with PVA components, so it’s no surprise they’re easy to apply.
-When compared side-by-side with other glues, it’s clear that these products don’t produce foam as much and stick well.
+Having compared them with various other adhesives, I’ve observed that they tend not to foam as much and have a commendable sticking power.

 Low-Temperature Reaction